 Click the Osprey picture below to see lots more wildlife and scenery of northern Michigan

-I have been invited to assist Peter Read Miller and his fellow Sports Illustrated photographers at the Rose Bowl.
+I have been invited to assist Peter Read Miller and his fellow Sports Illustrated photographers at past Rose Bowl games.
 He is a Canon Explorers of Light member, along with other famous wildlife photographers like Art Wolfe, Frans Lanting, and Paul Nicklen.
-He has been on my African safari, and of course he brought back some awesome photos.
+He went to Kenya with me, and of course he brought back some awesome photos.

 Here I am at the 2010 Rose Bowl hours before the fans show up.
 This is some of the equipment Peter uses during a game.

 Things get a bit more crowded in the end zone when the game starts